Chiari malformation: Non-surgical alternatives to Chiari decompression surgery

 If you have been diagnosed with Chiari malformation, you may have found a great deal of relief in finally having someone figure out what was or is causing all the pain and fatigue, and fibromyalgia-type symptoms you have been suffering from.
 Unfortunately, you may have also been told that the only way to correct Chiari malformation is through brain surgery and that the surgery is not as successful as the patient and doctor would like or hope for.

 In some patients, reports that after surgery and a period of improved symptoms, their brain fog, pain, vision problems, and other symptoms returned.
 Complicated brain surgery for them, in the end, did nothing for them.
 Some of these patients do report that their doctors had advised that them that the surgery may not reverse their problems, but instead slow down or pause their worsening symptoms.
 But the patients had hope.
 Now they are looking for other options besides a second brain surgery.

-In this article I will present an alternative treatment method which focuses on cervical spine manual adjusts and well as cervical spine ligament injections.
+In this article, I will present an alternative treatment method that focuses on cervical spine manual adjustments as well as cervical spine ligament injections.
 The goal of these treatments is to get the floating or unstable upper cervical vertebrae back into position and then strengthen the cervical ligaments to keep them there.
 Simply, our treatments stabilize the cervical spine.

 Surgery addresses atlantoaxial instability.
 Doctors debate it.

-In brief, Dr. Goel suggests stabilization at C1-C2 would help patient with Chiari malformation symptoms.
+In brief, Dr. Goel suggests stabilization at C1-C2 would help patients with Chiari malformation symptoms.